Big Interview: How far has solo adventure tour operator WeRoad come in a year?

 Q: How has 2024 been for business?

 A: It’s been very good.
-We had more than 75,000 people traveling with us, which is roughly 60% more than how many travelled with us last year.
-We are becoming more and more international.
-Italy remains our main markets, it’s where we started, so it is the most mature, but business coming from outside Italy is nos 25%.
+We had more than 75,000 people traveling with us, which is roughly 60% more than how many travelled with us last year and we are becoming more and more international.
+Italy remains our main market - it’s where we started, so it is the most mature but business coming from outside Italy is now at 25%.
 Looking at the trajectory, we expect this to be like 35-40% next year.
-So I hope that very soon, at some point, we will end up to a situation where Italy will not be the majority of our business anymore.
+So I hope that very soon, we will end up in a situation where Italy is not the majority of our business anymore.
 Expect markets like Germany or the UK itself to become bigger.

 Q: When we spoke last year, you said each new market that you launched grew faster than the one before.
 The UK as your third market launched hasn’t grown as much as France and Germany have.
 Why do you think that is?

 A: I think the UK is the most challenging market, because it is also the most competitive in two senses.
 First, because all the players are there.
-And it has players who have been in the industry for more than 10 years, and they're still focusing a lot on marketing, plus, cost of marketing itself, cost of acquisition of customers, is higher than other places.
-So, for example, when we focus a lot on out of home campaigns to get our name there, and if you do it in London, is much more than the other markets.
+And it has players who have been in the industry for more than 10 years.
+They're still focusing a lot on marketing, plus, the cost of marketing itself, the cost of acquisition of customers, is higher than other places.
+So, for example, when we focus a lot on out of home campaigns to get our name there, especially if you do it in London, is much more than the other markets.
 And London is more difficult than other places to grab the attention of a potential customer, because they are bombarded by so many messages.

 What we're really focusing on is what is unique about us, which is the community piece.
 So instead of just pouring money at marketing, this year the focus has been more on the events.
 You travel with us?
 Fantastic.
-Now, if you want to be still engaged with us, and you want to stay in touch with the people you already met, or to meet new people.
+Now, if you want to be still engaged with us, and you want to stay in touch with the people you already met, or to meet new people, we do that with our events.

-We also partner with organisations like Manchester young professionals.
+We also partner with organisations like Manchester Young Professionals.
 They have a target group that overlaps with ours.
-So we do, co-branded events.
+So we do co-branded events.
 So people might know them but they don't know us yet.
-So, we do these events where they get the opportunity to know about WeRoad, and then basically, eventually they end up also coming to our to our event.
+We do these events where people get the opportunity to know about WeRoad, and then eventually they end up also coming to our event.

-In the UK, we are focusing more on the community piece, more than the other places, because to stand out, it's better to make people understand what is different compared to the others.
-Otherwise, if they don't perceive the difference, people will not understand why they should switch.
+In the UK, we are focusing more on the community piece, more than the other places, because to stand out, it's better to make people understand what is different about us.
+Otherwise, if they don't perceive a difference, people will not understand why they should switch.
 If I’ve never had a bad experience with other operators, why I should move?

 Q: There’s been some changes since we last spoke.
 You’ve announced that WeRoad.co.uk is moving to WeRoad.com, why is that?